-There’s an interesting phenomenon that I’ve observed working with clients over the years, that if you don’t fill your day with high priority actions that inspire you and make a repetitive habit of doing that, your day is likely to fill up with low priority distractions that don’t.
+There’s an interesting phenomenon that I’ve observed working with clients over the years, that if you don’t fill your day with high priority actions and habits that inspire you and make a repetitive habit of doing that, your day is likely to fill up with low priority distractions that don’t.

 Now, when I say distractions, I am referring to things that you are impulsively seeking or things that you are instinctively avoiding.